-The Isle Of Sheppey in Kent is a superb sailing environment less than an hour from London, boasting some of the finest sailing waters in the UK.
+The Isle Of Sheppey in Kent offers a superb sailing environment just 40 miles east of London, boasting some of the best sailing waters in the UK.

-The sailing club is situated at Sheerness on the island's north coast, with direct access at all states of tide to an Olympic quality sailing area.
+Sheerness on the island's north coast, offers direct access at all states of tide to an Olympic quality sailing area.

 - Extensive sheltered waters